 - Using prohibited business categories

-Quick Tip: To check if you have a soft or hard suspension, search for your business on Google Maps using an incognito browser window.
+Quick Tip: To check whether you have a soft or hard suspension, search for your business on Google Maps using an incognito browser window.
 If your listing appears but you can’t manage it, it’s likely a soft suspension.
 If it’s completely gone, you’re dealing with a hard suspension.

-1. Eligibility Violations
+1. Eligibility violations

 Not every business qualifies for a Google Business Profile.
 Virtual offices, PO boxes, and businesses without direct customer interaction often fall into this trap.
 I once helped a consultant who worked from home but listed a virtual office address.
 Google suspended the profile faster than you can say “location verification.”

-2. Representation Violations
+2. Representation violations

-3. Information Quality Issues
+3. Information quality issues

 Inconsistent information across the web confuses Google’s algorithms.
 If your website says you’re at 123 Main Street but your profile shows 456 Oak Avenue, expect problems.
-Google cross-references information from multiple sources, and discrepancies raise red flags.
+Google cross-references information from many sources, and discrepancies raise red flags.

 Myth: “Google only suspends spammy businesses.”

-4. Prohibited Content
+4. Prohibited content

 5. Review and Rating Manipulation